ENDERZOMBI102/BorealisEngine/README.md

 # Borealis Engine
-A Rust game engine, based on ECS, inspired by Valve's Source engine
+A Rust game engine, based on ECS and inspired by Valve's Source engine

 Modules:
  - [FileSystem](filesystem): Module with file system-related code